-With the strong expectation of continued profitability and future positive cash flows, the Board are proposing a final dividend of 4p per share (2021: 2p per share), which together with the interim dividend already paid of 2p (2021: nil), totals 6p per share for the financial year (2021: 2p per share).
+With the strong expectation of continued profitability and future positive cash flows, the Board are proposing a final dividend of 4p per share (2022: 4p per share), which together with the interim dividend already paid of 2p (2022: 2p per share), totals 6p per share for the financial year (2022: 6p per share).
 See note 9.